StevenCaoZRC/Arkanoid/README-RULES+CONTROLS.txt

 Level 2: blocks with 1,2  and few 3hp

 Level 3: Same as Level 2 but with random power ups that spawn
+	NOTE: Can only have 1 power up spawned at one time, so even if you hit a block thats surpose to spawn power up but if you already have one, it will not spawn.

+Orange Powerup - Slow ball speed
+Cyan Powerup - Multiple balls
+Blue Powerup - Enlarge player platform